gemstackio/installfest/README.md

 # Hi <GitHub Username>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
 ## Configuring Two Sets of SSH Keys
-1. In order to do this complete all sections with in `GitHub SSH Keys` for each GitHub account you need to work with
+1. Before moving on with this section, complete the `GitHub SSH Keys` section for each GitHub account you need to work with.
 2. Open your `.zshrc` file
 ```sh
 code ~/.zshrc
 ```
-3. Create the following alais:
+3. Create the following alias:
 ```sh
 alias sshc="ssh-add -D; ssh-add ~/.ssh/<Name of SSH Key>"